 Martin says people who use only iPads for their computing do it because it’s a challenge.

 He says: “Figuring things out is part of the allure”.
 This, he says, is just like things were, maybe they still are, with desktop Linux.

 Remember desktop Linux?
 Kids ask your parents.
 It was huge in the late 1990s and peaked around the year 2000.

 At the time many thought Linux would replace Microsoft Windows for day-to-day desktop computing.
-Although a handful of organizations imposed it on their workers, It never got beyond being a fringe freak show.
+Although a handful of organizations imposed it on their workers, it never got beyond being a fringe option.
 Yet it shook Microsoft and had a widespread effect on commercial PC software.

 Free and open